Are you looking for ways to improve customer experience (CX) on your website?

 - 16% decrease in customer satisfaction

 The above numbers are huge.
 In fact, it is catastrophic, as mentioned above in this article.
-What does this mean?
+So what does this mean?
 This means there is very little time for you to impress your potential customers who will leave your store if you can’t grab their attention.

-Reduce your server response time: The amount of time your DNS lookup takes can affect how quickly your page loads.
+- Reduce your server response time: The amount of time your DNS lookup takes can affect how quickly your page loads.
 Use a DNS speed comparison test to get an idea of how fast your provider is.
 Search for DNS providers that offer higher speeds if yours is found lacking.
 Using a slower DNS increases the time it takes for your website to load.

 3. Focus on Design Aspects

 Content is king and design is the queen!
-Blend them in the best possible way to enhance your customer experience on website.
+Blend them in the best possible way to enhance your customer experience on the website.
 Here’s why you should consider it.

-Gone are the days where users expected the bare minimum when it came to user experience.
-People like hanging around in websites that are sleek, stylish and packs a punch.
+Gone are the days when users expected the bare minimum when it came to user experience.
+People like hanging around on websites that are sleek, stylish, and pack a punch.
 A small misspelling can spell doom for you if gone unchecked for a long time.

 Some other pointers when it comes to the website design and layout that you need to keep in mind are:

 - Make sure the company’s contact information is prominently visible in many places.

 - Your logo should be visible no matter which pages a potential customer is on.